tmogrady/shell-genomics/_episodes/05-writing-scripts.md

 {: .bash}

 The script should run the same way as before, but now we've created our very own computer program!

-You will learn more about writing scripts in [a later lesson](http://www.datacarpentry.org/wrangling-genomics/02-automating_a_workflow/).